scalawithcats/scala-with-cats/src/pages/monads/writer.md

 If we start several factorials in parallel, the log messages can become interleaved on standard out.
-This makes it difficult to see which messages come from which computation.
+This makes it difficult to see which messages come from which computation:

 ```tut:book:silent
 import scala.concurrent._